 Students on a leave of absence are still considered candidates for the RISD degree even though they are not formally enrolled.
 If you receive permission from RISD to take classes elsewhere while on leave, you must enroll there as a guest or visiting (non-degree seeking) student, not as a transfer or degree-seeking student.Students can only be candidates for a degree at one institution at a time.

 Students who are granted a leave for reasons including but not limited to personal reflection, financial concerns, academic exploration beyond the programs and classes of the RISD curriculum, or off-campus study opportunities that are not recognized by RISD, are on Personal Leave.

 Medical Leave of Absence

-RISD, through the Office of the Dean of Student Affairs, authorizes medical leaves of absence through consultation with on-and off-campus medical providers.
+RISD, through the Office of Student Affairs, authorizes medical leaves of absence through consultation with on-and off-campus medical providers.
 The length of time a medical leave is expected to last is determined on a case-by-case basis, allowing the student sufficient time away from campus to achieve sustained stability and to engage in activities that will contribute to a successful return.In order to return, the student must comply with the conditions stated in the Medical Leave Reinstatement Guidelines.
 RISD may choose to take appropriate measures should there be evidence of self-harm or the risk of harm to others.